eddycolloton/Documentation_INPT/index.md

 ./start_input [options] [optional input.csv] [optional output.csv]

 Options:
+--help, -h
+	Display this text.
+--stop, -s
---typos, -t
+	Stop process after start_input.sh, do not proceed to start_output.sh --typos, -t
 	Confirm manually input text

 #### input.csv

 All of the information necessary to run INPT can be provided via a CSV.
-An example of the input csv is in `INPT/csv_templates/`
+An example of the input.csv is in `INPT/csv_templates/`
 The input.csv contains 2 columns: metadata fields, and metadata values. start_input.sh can be run with none of the metadata values, or all of them.
 Metadata values added to the 2nd column should be enclosed in "double quotes", especially if they contain spaces or commas.
 Directory paths can be in either escaped paths (like this: Lastname\,\ Firstname/time-based\ media/2024.004_Sometitle) or regular file paths (like this: Lastname, Firstname/time-based media/2024.004_Sometitle)
-It is recommended to run start_input with an input.csv that contains at least the values that rarely change, such as "Path Artwork Files parent directory" or "Path to the Time-based Media Artworks directory on the TBMA DroBo."
+It is recommended to run start_input.sh with an input.csv that contains at least the values that rarely change, such as "Path Artwork Files parent directory" or "Path to the Time-based Media Artworks directory on the TBMA DroBo."
 When start_input.sh completes, it outputs an input.csv that documents the information gathered during the input process.
 Some of the metadata fields are intended only for this purpose.

 Here are the metadata fields listed in column 1 of input.csv: